HORNETS IN THE PROS

 |2013 (AAA)||109-397||.262||42||59||5||.685||.330 OBP and .355 SLG with 12 steals, hit .317 in June|

-Tim Wheeler was in Triple-A for the second consecutive year 2013, playing for the Colorado Springs Sky Sox in the Colorado Rockies system.
+Tim Wheeler is in Triple-A for the fourth consecutive year in 2015, playing for the Albuquerque Isotopes in the Colorado Rockies system.
 Wheeler, who was a first-round pick of the Rockies in 2009, was ranked as the No. 7 prospect in the team's minors by MLB.com entering 2013.

 Wheeler became the program's highest draft pick is history, as no Hornet had ever been taken prior to round four.
 He began his professional career with the Tri-City Dust Devils of the Class-A Short-Season Northwest League, where he hit .256 with five homers and 35 RBI in 68 contests, while stealing 10 bases.